joearms/joearms.github.com/_posts/2014-02-07-why-programming-is-difficult.md

 This problem is, by the way, the things that takes most of my time, 60-70% of my time at a guess.
-I once spent over a week trying to get a broken LDAP server to work - my boss had forbidden my to implement my own LDAP server - bit after a week of struggling with a broken LDAP sever written in C and badly documented I had a lapse of memory and forget that my boos said and accidentally implemented a server from scratch in Erlang during my lunch break.
+I once spent over a week trying to get a broken LDAP server to work - my boss had forbidden me to implement my own LDAP server - bit after a week of struggling with a broken LDAP sever written in C and badly documented I had a lapse of memory and forget what my boss said and accidentally implemented a server from scratch in Erlang during my lunch break.

 To be honest it wasn't a full LDAP sever, but I didn't want a full LDAP server I only wanted a could of commands to work, and that was pretty easy to fix.

-Now I find no particular joy in implementing archaic and perverse protocols but often the quickest way to progress is to re-implement then from scratch.
+Now I find no particular joy in implementing archaic and perverse protocols but often the quickest way to progress is to re-implement them from scratch.

 # Solving problems but not learning